 The fuses, headrests, cabinet finish, and filters are warranted to be free of defects in workmanship and material at the time of delivery.
 All stereo-related components (receiver, speakers, sub-woofer, stereo media locker, power supply, wireless remote control etc.) are warranted against malfunction due to defects in workmanship or material for one year from the original date of delivery.
 All other factory-installed components not mentioned specifically, including, but not limited to the wood frame, jets, diverter valves, LED lighting systems, filter lids, and mechanical components, are warranted against malfunction due to defects in workmanship and material for two years from the original date of delivery.
-The spa cover delivered with the spa is warranted for 90 days.
+The spa cover delivered with the spa is warranted for one year for Escape Plus and Veranda spas, 90 days for Patio, Patio Plus, Escape, and Special Edition spas.